Puma Spotlight 2017-18

 Ms. Tarbutton, high school math teacher, was recognized with a "Crystal Apple Award" presented by WAY-FM.
 The award nomination came from one of our Peak to Peak families.
 The Baxter family nominated Ms. Tarbutton for her commitment to their student's success at Peak to Peak and beyond.

 Kate Berg, 12th grade, was featured in the Boulder Daily Camera's student spotlight: "Kate is part of a group of Peak to Peak students who create payloads for the United Launch Alliance's intern rocket launches.
 She also works with a teen outdoor volunteer group."
+Read more in the Daily Camera article.

 Paige Mowery, 11th grade, has been selected as a national winner of an Adventure Capital (AdCap) competition.
 "AdCap is a program that inspires, empowers, and motivates creative, curious, and brave student entrepreneurs who wish to make changes in school and community health and wellness."
 Paige's project features tasting samples as a key opportunity to reduce food waste.
 She is being flown to Ann Arbor, Michigan to meet with business professionals and hone her award-winning plan.
 She will also receive $2000 for an innovative food project to be implemented at Peak to Peak.

-Click to read more about the program.
+Read more about the GENYOUth enrichment program.

 Peak to Peak’s Art Honor Society displayed artwork at the East Simpson Coffee House in Lafayette.
 Peak to Peak is the first high school to have an art show at this local establishment.